brobdingrag/paul/README.md

 <img src="images/genetic_material.png" width="500">

-*In our simulation, embryo selection for height did not significantly decrease an individual’s genetic material from being represented among their descendants when repeated over many generations (hundreds of years).*
+*Embryo selection for height did not significantly decrease an individual’s genetic material from being represented among their descendants when repeated over many generations (hundreds of years).*